anthello147/passwds-gen/README.md

 * (If building from source) A C++ compiler

 ## Installation
-In the [Releases](#releases) section, find and download the package for your operating system.
+In the [releases](#releases) tab, find and download the package for your operating system.

 On Windows, right-click on the ".bat" file in the extracted package and click "Run as administrator".
 The installation process from that point on should be straightforward.